awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 }
 ```

-The following condition returns `True` for resources owned by accounts attached to the OU `ou-ab12-11111111` or any of the child OUs\.
+The following condition returns `True` for resources with the OU ID `ou-ab12-11111111`\.
+It will match resources owned by accounts attached to the OU ou\-ab12\-11111111 or any of the child OUs\.

 ```
 "Condition": { "ForAnyValue:StringLike" : {